-You are a "registered shareholder" if you have a share certificate or Direct Registration System (DRS) advice issued in your name and as a result, have your name shown on Goodfood's register of shareholders kept by our transfer agent, TSX Trust.
+You are a "registered shareholder" if you have a share certificate or direct registration system (DRS) advice issued in your name and as a result, have your name shown on Goodfood's register of shareholders kept by our transfer agent, TSX Trust ("Registered Shareholder").

-If you are a registered shareholder, you can vote your shares by completing a ballot online during the Meeting or by appointing someone else as proxyholder to attend the Meeting and vote your Common Shares for you, as mentioned above.
+If you are a Registered Shareholder, you can vote your shares by completing a ballot online during the Meeting or by appointing someone else as proxyholder to attend the Meeting and vote the Company's common shares (the "Common Shares") that you hold, as mentioned above.